cool21540125/blog/content/page/about.md

 ## Personality

-- Master degree in Finance, graduated from NKFUST (National First First University of Science and Technology).
-- Used to familiar with mathematics(differential and integration) in the past.
-- Spent a lot of time studing statistics, and also organising data using Matlab.
+- Facing problems positively, and seldom avoid them
-- Highly enthusiasm for knowledge no matter on finance(in the past) or information technology
+- Highly enthusiasm for learning information technology
-- Love to share knowldege with others
 - Tend to tell the truth instead of good words
 - Patient with communication and happy to help others
+- Love to share knowldege with others

+## Academic

+- Master degree in Finance, graduated from NKUST(高雄科技大學)
+- University degree in Finance, graduated from NTCU(台中科技大學)

 ## Skills (during job work and self learning)